UnitedHealth Group: Medicare Advantage overbilling

 An October 2021 New York Times report identified UnitedHealth in a list of Medicare insurers accused of over-billing.
 According to the Inspector General, a whistleblower came forward, so the U.S. government went after UnitedHealth for over-billing Medicare.
 Executives at UnitedHealth Group told workers to mine old medical records for more illnesses, to identify diagnoses of serious diseases that might have never existed, inflating bills paid by the federal government's Medicare Advantage program.

 A study by the Kaiser Family Foundation found that in 2021, Medicare Advantage programs provided insurers with double the gross margin of insurance for individuals, groups, or Medicaid Managed Care.

 In July 2024, the Wall Street Journal concluded that UnitedHealth was the worst offender among private insurers who made dubious diagnoses in their clients in order to trigger large payments from the government's Medicare Advantage program.
 The patients often did not receive any treatment for those insurer-added diagnoses.
 The report, based on Medicare data obtained from the federal government under a research agreement, calculated that diagnoses added by UnitedHealth for diseases patients had never been treated for had yielded $8.7 billion in payments to the company in 2021 – over half of its net income of $17 billion for that year.

-In July 2025, the Wall Street Journal reported that DOJ officials were interviewing former UnitedHealth employees in connection with the investigation, and later that month, UnitedHealth confirmed that it was under criminal and civil federal investigation for its Medicare practices.
+In July 2025, the Wall Street Journal reported that United States Department of Justice officials were interviewing former UnitedHealth employees in connection with the investigation, and later that month, UnitedHealth confirmed that it was under criminal and civil federal investigation for its Medicare practices.
+The company said it cooperated with those probes after reaching out to the DOJ.